hubol/igua-rpg2/README.md

 [Play alpha version on Heroku](https://igua-rpg2-d76be5c97e6f.herokuapp.com/)

-**Note:** it may take several seconds for the Heroku App to load, as I have paid for the cheapest tier available.
+**Note:** it may take several seconds for the Heroku app to load, as I have paid for the cheapest tier available.